ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 ~~~~~~~~~~~
 {: #fig-api title="Resources of a Group Manager" artwork-align="center"}

 The Group Manager exports a single group-collection resource, with resource type "ace.osc.gm" defined in {{iana-rt}} of this specification.
-The full interface for the group-collection resource allows the Administrator to:
+The interface for the group-collection resource defined in {{interactions}} allows the Administrator to:

 * Retrieve the list of existing OSCORE groups, possibly by applying filters.

 * Create a new OSCORE group, specifying its invariant group name and, optionally, its configuration.

 The Group Manager exports one group-configuration resource for each of its OSCORE groups.
 Each group-configuration resource has resource type "ace.osc.gconf" defined in {{iana-rt}} of this specification, and is identified by the group name specified upon creating the OSCORE group.
-The full interface for a group-configuration resource allows the Administrator to:
+The interface for a group-configuration resource defined in {{interactions}} allows the Administrator to:

 * Retrieve the current configuration of the OSCORE group.

 * Retrieve part of the current configuration of the OSCORE group, by applying filters.

-* Update the current configuration of the OSCORE group.
+* Overwrite the current configuration of the OSCORE group.

 * Delete the OSCORE group.

+## Collection Representation

+A list of group configurations is represented as a document containing the corresponding group-configuration resources in the list.
+Each group-configuration is represented as a link, where the link target is the URI of the group-configuration resource.

+The list can be represented as a Link Format document {{RFC6690}} or a CoRAL document {{I-D.ietf-core-coral}}.

+In the former case, the link to each group-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "ace.osc.gconf" defined in {{iana-rt}} of this specification.

+In the latter case, the CoRAL document contains the group-configuration resources in the list as top-level elements.
+In particular, the link to each group-configuration resource has http://coreapps.org/ace.osc.gm#item as relation type.

+## Discovery

+The Administrator can discover the group-collection resource from a resource directory, for instance {{I-D.ietf-core-resource-directory}} and {{I-D.hartke-t2trg-coral-reef}}, or from .well-known/core, by using the resource type "ace.osc.gm" defined in {{iana-rt}} of this specification.

+The Administrator can discover group-configuration resources for the group-collection resource as specified in {{collection-resource-get}} and {{collection-resource-fetch}}.

-## Group Configurations ## {#group-configurations}
+# Group Configurations # {#group-configurations}

 A group configuration consists of a set of parameters.

-### Group Configuration Representation ### {#config-repr}
+## Group Configuration Representation ## {#config-repr}

 The group configuration representation is a CBOR map which MUST include configuration properties and status properties.

-#### Configuration Properties #### {#config-repr-config-properties}
+### Configuration Properties ### {#config-repr-config-properties}

 The CBOR map MUST include the following configuration parameters: